roel0/jenkins-util-scripts/README.md

 # jenkins-util-scripts

-Scripts to be used in a jenkins pipeline as a shared library
+A collection of scripts, custom steps that can be used in a Jenkins pipeline

 Some of the API's provided: